xying21/docsite/docs/tools/intro.md

 - Lumos

 	Lumos is an open-source framework that was developed by the Nervos Developer Tools team, for building Nervos CKB DApps, designed to simplify dApp development on Nervos CKB.
-For more information, refer to [this link](https://xying21.github.io/lumos_doc/docs/preparation/setupsystem/)
+Lumos provides a JavaScript/TypeScript based framework, that can speed up dapp development significantly.
+For more information, refer to [Lumos](https://xying21.github.io/lumos_doc/docs/preparation/setupsystem/)

 - Polyjuice